NathanVaughn/blog.nathanv.me/content/posts/crowdstroke/index.md

 Microsoft is not involved in this, despite much media coverage to the contrary.
-While Microsoft had a major outage in the Central US Azure data center the previous data (2024-07-18), this was unrelated and coinceidental.
+While Microsoft had a major outage in the Central US Azure data center the previous day (2024-07-18), this was unrelated and coincidental.
 The bad update only affected Windows systems running CrowdStrike Falcon, not Linux or MacOS, which may be why so many people focused on Microsoft.